entando-k8s/entando-helm-quickstart/README.md

 helm template --name=my-app  --namespace=[your-sandbox-namespace] ./ | kubectl create -f -
 ```

 If desired you can apply a more granular approach regarding used DBMSs for the Composite App components.
-In such a casa you can follow all previous step except the 7 and proceed as follows:
+In such a case you can follow all the previous step except the 7 and proceed as follows:

 7. Process the template:
 ```